YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     def __isub__(self, num: Union[int, float, str, bytes]) -> Optional["Key"]

 The :code:`Key.__isub__()` magic method allows for easy decrementation of the YottaDB local or global variable node represented by the :code:`Key` object, using the Python :code:`-=` operator.
 For example:

+In the event of an error in the underlying :ref:`ydb-incr-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.

 .. code-block:: python